Robancode/rosita-gatsby-starter/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: First Post!
 date: "2015-05-01T22:12:03.284Z"
 ---

 This is my first post on my new website!

-It's still very much a work in progress so please bear with :relaxed:
+It's still very much a work in progress so please bear with me :D